 What is the return policy?

 Materials must be returned in as-new condition within 30 days of receipt.
 You must contact us first to obtain a return number.
 Returns with damaged or used items will be prorated.
 Refunds are credited within 7 business days of receipt of the return.
 Shipping and handling is not refundable.

 The following applies solely to information collected by this web site.

 Information Collection, Use, and Sharing

-you voluntarily give us via email or other direct contact from you.
-We will not sell or rent this information to
+We are the sole owners of the information collected on this site.
+We only have access to/collect information that you voluntarily give us via email or other direct contact from you.
+We will not sell or rent this information to anyone.

 Your Access to and Control Over Information